 Measuring employee engagement is important because there is a direct link between engaged staff and retention, productivity, and the bottom line.
 As this basic premise is the same across all organisations there are standard methodologies for measuring engagement that you can adopt.

 Culture is different.
 Measuring culture is important because organisations want their culture to support their strategic objectives without conflicting with company values.
-You need to start by understanding where the culture is now, to help you plan what needs to change to create a high performing culture.
-Unlike employee engagement, culture is more focused on an organisation’s specific priorities and vision, so off the shelf surveys won’t work.
+You need to start by understanding where the culture is now, to help you plan what needs to change to create a high-performing culture.
+Unlike employee engagement, culture is more focused on an organization’s specific priorities and vision, so off-the-shelf surveys won’t work.